-Disclosure Quantity Units Operational sites owned, leased, in protected areas and areas of high protected areas (identify all sites) N/A Habitats protected or restored IUCN 4 Red List species and national conservation list species with habitats in areas affected by operations N/A N/A ha What is the impact and where does it occur?
-What is the organization's involvement in the impact?
-Man agement Approach
+Disclosure Quantity Units

+Operational sites owned, leased, managed in, or adjacent to, (identify all sites)

+protected areas and areas of high biodiversity value outside N/A

+protected areas

+Habitats protected or restored d or restored ha

+IUCN 4 Red List species and nationa JCN 4 Red List species and national conservation list species with

+habitats in areas affected by operations N/A

+What is the impact and where Which stakeholders are Management Approach

+does it occur?
+What is the affected?

+organization's involvement in the

+impact?